aparrish22/aparrish22/README.md

 **Hi, I’m @aparrish22!**

-- 👋 I'm a musician at heart, aspiring d&d DM, & an ambitious Software Developer!
+- 👋 I'm a musician at heart, aspiring d&d DM, an ambitious Software Developer, and a grad student!
 - 👀 I’m interested in creating a music app!
 - 🌱 I’m currently learning Angular, Front-end Design, and Next.js